3702ICT/Proj/README.md

-# master
-The main branch
+# Only push to develop, request a merge to main when done with work